 When it comes to getting up and moving every day, it really doesn’t get much easier than taking a walk.
 You don’t need a gym membership or any workout equipment to get outside, breathe some fresh air, and circle the block!
-The benefits of walking can range from improving your endurance for cardio, lifting your mood, practicing good posture habits, and working a myriad of muscles to give a boost to your overall health!
+Whether you're taking a stroll or walking the dog, the benefits of walking can range from improving your endurance for cardio, lifting your mood, practicing good posture habits, and working a myriad of muscles to give a boost to your overall health!

-The benefits of walking are many, so to help you get the most out of walking exercise at home, here are a few form tips to keep in mind to help you create healthy habits.
+The benefits of getting your daily steps in through walking are many, so to help you get the most out of walking exercise at home, here are a few form tips to keep in mind to help you create healthy habits.
 Ready to take a walk?
 Let’s go!

 OneShare Health is unlike Christian ministries health insurance and faith based health insurance.
 Learn more about Health Care Sharing Ministry Plans and OneShare Health!